BPSB/combine-p-values-discrete/docs/index.rst

 The best way to find all possible *p* values is to get a rough understanding of the test statistics and look into an existing implementation of the test, so you don’t have to fully re-invent the wheel.

+If your test is continuous, you do not need to implement anything, but can just use `CTR(p)`, where `p` is the *p* value of your individual test.

 Note that individual tests should always be one-sided for the following reason:
 If you have two equally significant, but opposing sub-results, they should not add in effect, but cancel each other.
 This is not possible when you use two-sided subtests, since all information on the directionality of a result gets lost.